Arthur William Wall: ROC Motorcycles

 By the early 1900s, Wall noticed the rise in bicycles in the United Kingdom which was a market he wanted to tap into.
-One of the earliest products of A.W.
-Wall Ltd launched at the Stanley Show in 1903, this unusually long and low motorcycle with a 3 hp engine had initially been used a Kelecom engine, but also was used to promote the ROC epicyclic hub gearboxes and clutches produced by ROC Gear Co. (another A.W.Wall firm).
+One of the earliest products of A. W. Wall Ltd launched at the Stanley Show in 1903, this unusually long and low motorcycle with a 3 hp engine had initially been used a Kelecom engine, but also was used to promote the ROC epicyclic hub gearboxes and clutches produced by ROC Gear Co. (another A. W. Wall firm).
 Kelecom merged with Ormonde in 1904, but the combined company failed later that year and the remaining assets was taken over by Taylor Gue, so the engine supplier must have changed.
-Most likely candidates were J.A.P. and F.E.
-Baker Ltd (maker of "Precision" engines), and the latter had certainly been adopted by 1913 and were used exclusively in the motor tricycle.
+Most likely candidates were J.A.P. and F. E. Baker Ltd (maker of "Precision" engines), and the latter had certainly been adopted by 1913 and were used exclusively in the motor tricycle.

 The ROC Motorcycle had a celebrity backer in Sir Arthur Conan Doyle, and in 1905 it was announced he had entered a motorcycle in the International Cup race and would nominate a rider to ride it for him.

 In mid-1907 A.W.Wall Ltd revealed details of the patent Roc free engine clutch and hub gear, an epicyclic gear constantly in-mesh.
 Later that year, at the 1907 Crystal Palace show, Roc exhibited two models, a 4 hp single and a 5 hp twin, both fitted with Roc patent clutch.
 There was also a military version of the ROC motorcycle mentioned in 1907 and available as a 4HP single or a 5-6HP twin in 1909.
 This had the characteristic long low frame, with large ROC hub gear, and also the new ROC patent duplex sprung front forks.
 In 1907, he created a V-twin engined machine for Muriel Hind, to her specifications of a dropped (lady's) frame.

 At the 1908 Stanley show two motorcycles were shown, the 4 hp single (83mm bore by 90mm stroke) and a new 5-6HP V-twin (75mm bore, 80mm stroke), both of these models now had mechanically operated inlet valves.
 Also shown as available for 1909 was the Roc 2-speed hub gear conversion "to fit practically every motorcycle".
 At the 1909 show they continued with their single and twin, but added a 6HP four cylinder motorcycle with pressed steel frame, with prop shaft drive.

 At the 1913 Olympia Show 3 models were shown, the 6HP twin with Precision engine, and 4.5HP single, and a lightweight 2.75HP with a lightweight ROC gearbox.
 The 4.5HP model had a new four-speed gear with internal expanding clutch.

-Other motorcycles licensed Roc equipment, for example in 1911 the Humber 3.5HP 2-speed motorcycle was listed as having "Roc Patents".
+Other motorcycles licensed Roc equipment, for example in 1911 the Humber 3.5-HP 2-speed motorcycle was listed as having "Roc Patents".
 The Rex and the A.C.
 Sociable tricar also used the Roc patent gear.